 Work with your creative team to see which existing product images and videos could be utilized for your brand’s social media holiday ads.

 Don’t have any at hand?
-We recommend a user-generated content strategy for gathering compelling, authentic content from your loyal customer base.
+We recommend a user-generated content strategy for gathering compelling and authentic visual content from your loyal customer base.

 2. Emphasize holiday sales and promotions.